 Students are to keep a copy/photocopy/photo of all work submitted until the final unit grade is recorded and published.

-What support is available for students with a disability or chronic health condition?Students affected by a disability or chronic medical condition that may require adjustments be made to assessment tasks, are encouraged to apply to the Equity and Disability Support Officer for assessment adjustments.
+What support is available for students with a disability or chronic health condition?Students affected by a disability or chronic medical condition that may require adjustments be made to assessment tasks, are encouraged to apply to the Equity and Disability Support Officer.
 Such applications must be made in a timely manner before the assessment deadline and must be supported by appropriate documentation from a relevant healthcare professional.
 See the Disability Policy for more details.

 What should I do if there are circumstances preventing me from submitting my assessment on time?If due to extenuating circumstances students are unable to complete and submit their assessment on time, they may apply for an extension using the Extension Request Form.